 Hike to the rescue.
 Topman has spotted a trend and it’s for the guys who like a little bit of casual adventure (but not too much) and want a touch of that to show through in their look (but not too much).

 The best place to show off your new garms is of course not on the high street but rather on a casual walk that while still in London, feels like it isn’t.
 Spoiler: all of these walks end up at a pub.

 Called (by some optimists) North-East London’s very own highline, the Parkland Walk follows an old railway line that ran from Finsbury Park to Edgware in the 1860s.
-It’s very green and very serene and is the perfect place to debut XXX.
+It’s very green and very serene.

 You can start at Finsbury Park, which is 10 minutes from Finsbury Park station or five from Manor House.
 Then it’s about an hour’s walk to Highgate on a very slight incline so you won’t be too sweaty.
 You can also cycle, run, walk dogs off the lead, and, best of all, end up at one of the many pubs up at the top including The Wrestlers, The Bull, or The Woodman.

 If it’s been raining it can be a little muddy so bear that in mind.

 A little longer than the Parkland Walk, you’re looking at around seven miles but with the option to dip out whenever you like since the trail is a loop.
 Not a central walk, but on the central line, you can get out there no worries.